 Red Emma Speaks

 Anarchist activist Emma Goldman played a crucial role in the spread of anarchist political philosophy across Europe and North America during the early 20th century.
 Goldman immigrated to the United States from Russia in 1885.
 She became a writer and renowned lecturer on women’s rights, free speech, birth control, and other social issues, attracting thousands of followers.

 During her life, Goldman helped plan an unsuccessful assassination attempt on Henry Clay Frick, industry baron and union enemy.
 She was jailed for inciting to riot in 1893, spending 10 months in jail.
 She was arrested for urging men not to register for the WWI draft and was deported to Russia in 1920 in the midst of the Red Scare.
-Upon her return to Russia in 1920, she denounced the Soviet Union for its violent suppression of independent voices.
+Upon her return to Russia, she denounced the Soviet Union for its violent suppression of independent voices.
 Goldman was considered a free-thinking “rebel woman” by admirers and denounced as an agitator by many in power.
 Goldman was mostly forgotten until the 1970s, when the new women's movement brought her back into the public sphere.

 17. Ada Lovelace

 Ada's Algorithm: How Lord Byron's Daughter Ada Lovelace Launched the Digital Age

 Ada Lovelace, an English mathematician and writer, is most notable for her work on Charles Babbage’s proposed mechanical general-purpose computer, the Analytical Engine.
 Because she acknowledged the machine’s ability to create complex algorithms, Lovelace was considered the first computer programmer.
 Through marriage, she became a countess, and it was through this position that she was able to meet famous scientists and writers to continue her education.

 Between 1842 and 1843, Lovelace translated an Italian article about Babbage’s work.
 As she did, she added notes to explain the function—those notes are considered the first true computer program, an algorithm carried out by a machine.